Sustainability

 I make limited edition production runs to ensure quality and zero wastage.
 Any leftover yarn is used to knit my socks, hats and wrist warmers.

 All my garments are fully fashioned – meaning that they come off the knitting machines already shaped into the pattern pieces so there are no “off-cuts”.
 They are all then hand linked together by experts.
 The garments are washed, pressed and checked over for any defects and measured to ensure they fit perfectly.
-The garments are folded with unbleached tissue paper and sent to us to be stored using natural lavender moth protection.
-As both factories are within Europe and (one even in London) they have a much lighter carbon footprint than most knitwear manufacturers.
+The garments are folded with unbleached tissue paper and sent to me to be stored using natural lavender moth protection.
+As both factories are within Europe so they have a much lighter carbon footprint than most knitwear manufacturers.

 My Packaging

-Once you’ve ordered your garment, it is carefully folded in unbleached tissue paper, tied using ribbon made from recycled plastic bottles and packaged in our 100% natural recycled packaging ready to be sent to you!
-All of our tickets and care labels are made from recycled un-dyed card.
+Once you’ve ordered your garment, it is carefully folded in unbleached tissue paper, tied using ribbon made from recycled plastic bottles and packaged in my 100% natural recycled packaging ready to be sent to you!
+All of my swing tickets and care labels are made from recycled un-dyed card and recycled cotton.

 My Knit Studio